MR-GREEN1337/PROJ532_TP2/README.md

 ## Look at the database architecture
 ![#Conceptual design](assets/data_model.png)

-# MonQuiz Project - README 🚀
+# Fikra Project - README 🚀

-Welcome to the **MonQuiz** project, a Python application for creating and managing quizzes.
-This project showcases your skills in project management, teamwork, and Python development.
-The project will be carried out in groups of 4 students.
+Welcome to the **FikraApp** project, a Python application for creating and managing quizzes.
+This project showcases your skills in project management, teamwork, and Python and Javascript development.
+The project will be carried out in groups of 5 students.

 ## Project Objective 🎯